lambci/yumda/README.md

 ## Requesting Packages to Add

 Please file a GitHub Issue with your request and add the `package suggestion` label.
-For now we'll only be considering additions that already exist in the Amazon Linux 2 core repository, or the `amazon-linux-extras` repositories (including `epel`).
+For now we'll only be considering additions that already exist in the Amazon Linux core repositories, or the `amazon-linux-extras` repositories (including `epel`).

 ## Building/Hosting Your Own Packages